KP Govt Launches Scores Of Poultry, Livestock Projects - UrduPoint

 The NAEP of Rs 309.7 billion has been launched in all the four provinces, including the KP, with main focus on 16 mega projects related to agriculture, livestock, poultry and cooperatives sectors.

-According to the Livestock Department officials, the Federal Government would provide about Rs 5 billion and the KP Government would contribute Rs 175 billion, besides Rs 50 billion share of the farmers, in the landmark national NAEP programme started in the province, including the merged tribal districts.
+According to the Livestock Department officials, the Federal Government would provide about Rs85 billion and the Provincial Governments would contribute Rs 175 billion, besides Rs 50 billion share of the farmers, in the landmark national NAEP programme started in the province, including the merged tribal districts.

 Three major livestock projects, including Feedlot Fattening Project worth Rs 826 million, Save the Calf of Rs1554 million and Backyard Poultry of Rs 834.814 million have been launched under the NEAP in Khyber Pakhtunkhwa.

 The Backyard Poultry is an inclusive programme primarily targeting the downtrodden and poor segments.
-Some million poultry birds will be distributed among 166,667 poor households and women during next three years in the KP.
+Around one million poultry birds will be distributed among 166,667 poor households and women during next three years in the KP.

 The poultry programme has also been extended to the merged tribal areas which will be completed in different phases.